ome/omero-guide-introduction/docs/annotate.rst

    - Click ``>`` to move it to the right column, then click ``OK``.

 #.
-Let’s now add Key-Value Pairs
+Let us now add Key-Value Pairs

    - Select an Image from the Dataset and in the right-hand pane in ``General`` tab, click the harmonica Key-Value Pairs.